 Small Business Energy Advantage: The small business value was 98.7% for lighting, which was based on a 2012 study conducted by Tetra Tech based on interviews with participants from 2011.

-Upstream: The upstream NTG ratios were based on an adjustment factor that DNV developed to apply to the same EMI study from 2019 that also produce EO NTG ratios.
+Midstream: The Midstream NTG ratios are specific to the measure groups.
+The values were based on an adjustment factor that DNV developed to apply to the same EMI study from 2019 that also produce EO NTG ratios.
 In the absence of new primary data collection in Connecticut, the values were based on adjustments to Massachusetts research adapted to Connecticut.
 This adjustment factor was based on the known relationship between prospective estimates of NTG (MA 2018 study) and the actual evaluated, retrospective results (MA 2021 study) for the same year (PY2019) and applied that ratio to PY2022 prospective estimates from the C1644 study.
+The actual values range from 26% in exterior lighting to 58.7% in high/low bay lighting.

 The Energy Conscious Blueprint NTG value is currently being updated as part of the C1902c study and was not a focus for this study.
 The previous assumption was 85%, and was most recently updated as part of the same 2012 study conducted by Tetra Tech.